Website Terms & Conditions and General Terms & Conditions

 8 Keeping Informed: Zippos will endeavour to keep up to date with legislation as it affects their work with children and young people and subscribe to the NSPCC information service.
 Managers will be provided with further training to ensure they are aware of current requirements.

-9 Making it work: Zippos Management will ensure new staff have basic awareness training/and/or are provided with written policies and instruction upon arrival.
+9 Making it Work: Zippos Management will ensure new staff have basic awareness training/and/or are provided with written policies and instructions upon arrival.

 10 Child Protection Policy Statement – (see Addendum 4 for Policy)